 A living annuity fund is tax effective as the fund itself (the capital growth of assets in the fund as well as interest and dividends paid within the fund) is not subject to tax.
 The Dividend Withholding Tax does not apply to living annuities.
 However, the member of the living annuity fund is liable for income tax on the payments made by the fund, taxable at the marginal rate.

 On the death of the member of the living annuity fund, the value of the capital is not lost to the estate (as was the case with traditional annuities).

-Advantages of living annuities with PSG Online
+Advantages of living annuities through the PSG Online platform

 Please click here to view a complete list of our funds and fees.